Pavel2906/ns-test/README.md

 The API can now be accessed at http://localhost:8085/api

 ## Usage
+#### Admin Credentials: email - admin@admin.com, password - admin123

 * Api Endpoints

-The API can now be accessed at http://localhost:8084/api
+The API can now be accessed at http://localhost:8085

 | HTTP Verbs | Endpoints            | Action                                                                                            |
 |------------|----------------------|---------------------------------------------------------------------------------------------------|